-- Incorporate low carbon heat sources such as heat pumps and solar thermal

-- Use enhanced specification of windows and glazing, (i.e. triple glazing) and have regard for solar orientation when designing fenestration

-- Use increased standards of wall insulation

-- Include underfloor insulation

-- Provide low carbon electricity generation, such as photovoltaics

-- Futureproof space for battery storage

-- Explore opportunities for district heating
+- Incorporating low carbon heat sources such as heat pumps and solar thermal - Using enhanced specification of windows and glazing, (i.e. triple glazing) and have regard for solar orientation when designing fenestration - Using increased standards of wall insulation - · Including underfloor insulation - Providing low carbon electricity generation, such as photovoltaics and/or ensuring that houses have a main elevation with a southerly aspect and that roofs are uncluttered to accommodate solar panels - Futureproof space for battery storage - Explore opportunities for district heating - Using the most effective form of loft insulation.

-2. Transport
+2. Transport designs should:

-- Create the infrastructure for increased walking, cycling, shared and public transport - Achieve high quality public transport and transport hubs that offer a pleasant and convenient way to get around and seamless combined journeys

-- Locate homes close to facilities and make spatial provision for facilities which may be viable in future. - Provide ultra-low emission vehicles (ULEV) charging points - Prioritise convenient storage and access for multiple bicycles over the convenience of parking for multiple private cars
+- Create the infrastructure for increased walking, cycling, shared and public transport - Achieve high quality public transport and transport hubs that offer a pleasant and convenient way to get around and seamless combined journeys - Reduce the need to travel by ensuring - all new homes and businesses are equipped with high quality, high speed broadband - Locate homes close to facilities and make spatial provision for facilities which may be viable in future - Provide ultra-low emission vehicles (ULEV) charging points - Provide convenient storage and access for multiple bicycles and charging points for electric bicycles and scooters